 Altitude 10,200 metres.

-Then, quite unexpectedly, a yellow caution light winked at the astronauts from the computer control panel.
+Then, quite unexpectedly, at 102:38:26 GET a yellow caution light winked at the astronauts from the computer control panel.
 It was identified as a 1202 alarm.
-It meant the computer was overloaded and couldnt do all the tasks in the time available.
+It meant the computer was overloaded by irrelevant data from the rendezvous radar, which should have been switched off, and couldn’t do all the tasks in the time available.

 26 year old Steve Bales recalled that fateful moment:

 The Apollo Lunar Surface Journal reminds us that during a simulation before Apollo 11 Dave Scott and Fred Haise experienced a 1201 alarm coming in to land and Houston aborted the mission.
 Aldrin commented that,